-Here Δ is the activation energy required to break an electron tether.
-Now a semiconductor is just an insulator with a smallish Δ , so that at room temperature it will conduct electricity, but at low temperature, it insulates.
+A semiconductor is just an insulator with a smallish G, so that at room temperature it will conduct electricity, but at low temperature, it insulates.
 The difference between crystalline insulators and semiconductors is one of degree, rather than kind.

 Of course quantum mechanics modifies the Drude picture.
 To see how, consider the case of a strongly bonded insulator like diamond.
 In the ideal diamond lattice, each carbon atom shares its outer four n = 2 electrons with four other carbon atoms, in four covalent bonds.
 There is no saying which carbon atom any of these bonding electrons belong to-in fact, these electrons must live in states that extend throughout the crystal.